starfederation/datastar/site/static/md/examples/signals_changed.md

 { "clicks": 0 }
 ```

-Any signal (or nested set of signals) starting with an underscore `_` is considered local and will not be sent to the server.
+Any signal (or namespaced set of signals) starting with an underscore `_` is considered local and will not be sent to the server.
 In this example `_localState` and `_anotherLocalVar` are local only.